What Are The Top Reasons For Divorce?

 When people get married very young, they often come to regret that decision later in life.
 Of course, no one can say what would be different if you hadn't married at an early age.
 The question itself is enough to cause many people to be unhappy in their marriage.

 There is no way to go back and relive the past differently.
-To accept whatever losses you suffered or feel you might have suffered is the only way to heal this aspect of a broken relationship.
+Accepting whatever losses you suffered or feel you might have suffered is the only way to heal this aspect of a broken relationship.
 Then, when you've accepted what is, you can move on to making better choices now.

 For example, if one spouse enjoys spending so much that they'll open every possible loan account, multiple credit card accounts, and spend all the savings, the more financially conservative spouse is likely to feel powerless and unable to have the financial situation that helps them feel secure.